 Junjo does, I should note, contain some sexual content.
 Although certainly not pornographic in its depiction of the characters’ sexual entanglements, Junjo includes a number of highly-erotic sex scenes that are completely intelligible without ever being graphic.
 In other words, you’ll find no frontal nudity here.
 (Now, I can’t recall for certain whether or not the animators depicted any rear nudity, but I’m pretty sure there isn’t any of that either.
 I suppose I’ll come back to that point after taking in Season 2.)

-The 3-disc DVD release of “Season 1” from Nozomi Entertainment collects the first 12 episodes of this thoroughly terrific, romanticomic series.
+The recent 3-disc Litebox style DVD release of “Season 1” from Nozomi Entertainment collects the first 12 episodes of this thoroughly terrific, romanticomic series.
 Make sure to stay tuned after the credits of each episode as the animators situated a brief, comedic epilogue just prior to the preview of the next episode.
 The epilogues may seem insignificant from a narrative perspective (although they provide welcome bits of additional character development), but they serve a very important function overall.
 They allow you to walk away from every episode with a smile on your face, even if the episode proper ended in tragedy.
 The set wraps up in a nice place for all three of the relationships with no cliffhangers to speak of, but if you’re like me (a born romantic who gets highly invested in a well-written, human narrative), you’ll be chomping at the proverbial bit to find out where they go from there.
 But more on that next time!